inBeat/inbeat-website/content/top-influencers/tiktok/yoga/canada/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In Canada in 2023
+title: Top 10 Yoga TikTok Influencers In Canada In 2023
 description: >-
   Find top yoga TikTok influencers in Canada in 2023.
-Most popular hashtags: #fyp #yogaflow #foryoupage #yoga.
+Most popular hashtags: #fyp #yoga #foryoupage #foryou.
 platform: TikTok
-hits: 121
+hits: 101
-text_top: See the best TikTok accounts on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: inBeat aggregates 121 TikTok influencers like this in Canada for you to contact.
+text_bottom: Our database holds 101 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "lynnettemermaid"
     fullname: >-